ovh/cds/docs/content/docs/concepts/cds_as_code/entities/workflow.md

 # Description

-The workflow is the main entity in CDS.It allows you to chain jobs, using conditional branching.
+The workflow is the main entity in CDS.
+It allows you to chain jobs, using conditional branching.

 # As Code directory